June 16, 2022 The Amon Carter Museum of American Art Celebrates Sargent, Whistler, and Venetian Glass During Annual Party on the Porch

 Local food trucks will be on-site offering a variety of food and drink options for purchase.
 Visit cartermuseum.org/POP22 for a current list of food trucks.
 Carter members will enjoy access to a VIP area with free drinks and lite bites.
 Pan Ector is back by popular demand with their Fort Worth-themed T-shirts that are screen printed on-site.

 Free tickets are available online beginning June 23.
 All ages require a free ticket to enter the event, including infants and toddlers.
 Exclusive early tickets are available for Carter members beginning June 16.
 Visit cartermuseum.org/POP22 to reserve your tickets in advance.
 Free parking is available at the HSC surface lots (north of the Museum).
-Additional paid parking is also available at the Eastern Heritage Garage on Gendy Street and other parking lots at the Will Rogers Memorial Center.
+Additional paid parking is also available at the Western Heritage Garage on Gendy Street and other parking lots at the Will Rogers Memorial Center.
 For more information about POP parking and accessibility, call 817.738.1933 or email firstname.lastname@example.org.
 Visit the Museum’s website and follow Facebook, Twitter, and Instagram for updates.
 Will Rogers Road will be closed between Lancaster Avenue and Camp Bowie Boulevard Friday, September 9 at 9 p.m. through noon on Sunday, September 11.
 Please do not bring your pets.
 Coolers, picnic baskets, glass, and outside alcohol are not permitted.

 Party on the Porch is sponsored in part by the Meta Alice Keith Bratten Foundation.